 Remember, once your spouse feels more trust in you and in your marriage, many of these requests will stop.

 This rockiness and instability will occur for a very long time.
 You need to expect that.
-It doesn’t mean that this problem is insurmountable, it just means that this problem is on its way to being resolved.
-It happens slowly, much too slowly for you.
+It doesn’t mean that this problem is insurmountable.
+What it means is that this problem is still being resolved.
+But it happens slowly, much too slowly for you.
 And what should you do in the meantime?

-BE PATIENT: Even though you might feel a great deal of remorse about what happened, there will be times when you have a hard time understanding why your spouse seems intent on hanging on to the affair.
+You might feel a great deal of remorse about what happened.
+Even so, there will be times when you have a hard time understanding why your spouse seems intent on hanging on to the affair.
 From your standpoint, the whole thing is over and you want to just move on.
 However, if you convey this emotion to your spouse, s/he will feel that you’re not empathetic, that you have no idea what s/he has been going through, and that will set both of you back considerably.

 I realize that your need to move on has little to do with your insensitivity.
-In fact, one of the primary reasons you want to put the past in the past is because you don’t want to see the hurt on your partner’s face any longer.
+One of the primary reasons you want to put the past in the past, is because you don’t want to see the hurt on your partner’s face any longer.
 But be that as it may, you have to move at your spouse’s pace.
 You won’t be able to speed things along with your anger.

 Marriage Missions’ Editors Note: We’re concluding this article by giving you additional thoughts that may help in this battle of rebuilding trust:

-• Advice Dr Phil McGraw (Dr. Phil Show Drphil.com, “You’re Not the Person I Married” aired 12/5/02) gave a husband who had an affair:
+• This is advice given by Dr Phil McGraw (on the Dr. Phil Show Drphil.com, “You’re Not the Person I Married” aired 12/5/02) gave a husband who had an affair:

 “Number one, people who have nothing to hide, hide nothing.
 They hide nothing, mentally, emotionally, physically, behaviorally.
 They’re an absolute open book.
 Just whatever you want to know about me, I’m here.
 I’m just completely, totally open.
 And unless and until you do that—and it’s not just a matter of ‘if he’s over eating pizza when he says he’s eating pizza’—it’s a matter of everything being honest and truthful with you.
 It starts with being totally open and totally transparent.

-“And the second thing—and this may be the most important thing of all—She will never, ever, ever get beyond what has happened unless and until she knows you have heard her.
-Until she knows that you get the gravity of what you have done and are doing, she will never, ever, ever be anything but the picture of pain you’re looking at right now.”
+“The second thing—and this may be the most important—until she knows you have heard her, she will never, ever, ever get beyond what has happened.
+She needs to know that you get the gravity of what you have done.
+Until she gets to that place, she will never, ever, ever be anything but the picture of pain you’re looking at right now.”

 • Another thought to consider:

-The point is, there’s still a lot more emotional work that needs to be done before the person who’s hurting truly feels you understand the enormity of what’s been inflicted upon them.
+The hurting spouse needs to know that you understand the enormity of what has been inflicted upon them.
 But when they feel you understand—that you really, truly get it, and are absolutely sorry, then REAL healing and hope for a brighter future comes into the relationship.

 • He who conceals his sins does not prosper but whoever confesses and renounces them finds mercy (Proverbs 28:13).